voytech/tabulate/README.md

 ### Library of attributes.

-You may need attributes for various reasons - for styling, for formatting, custom hooks.
+You may need attributes for various reasons - for styling, for formatting or other custom hooks.

-Currently, with tabulate-core + tabulate-excel you will get following attributes included:
+Currently, with `tabulate-core` and `tabulate-excel` modules, you will get following attributes included:

 #### Table attributes
-- `FilterAndSortAttribute` - enables filtering and sorting of excel table.
+- `FilterAndSortAttribute` - enables filtering and sorting of excel table,
-- `TemplateFileAttribute` - allows to interpolate template with data set
+- `TemplateFileAttribute` - allows performing template file interpolation with source data collection of items,

 #### Column attributes
-- `ColumnWidthAttribute` - sets the width of column.
+- `ColumnWidthAttribute` - sets the width of column (meaning all cells gathered under particular column will have same width),

 #### Row attribtues
-- `RowHeightAttribute` - sets the height of row.
+- `RowHeightAttribute` - sets the height of row (meaning all cells gathered within particular row will have same height),

 #### Cell attribtues
-- `CellTextStylesAttribute` - allows to control general text related style attributes.
+- `CellTextStylesAttribute` - allows controlling general, text related style attributes,
-- `CellBordersAttribute` - allows to set borders,
+- `CellBordersAttribute` - sets borders on selected cells,
-- `CellBackgroundAttribute` - allows to set background color and fill,
+- `CellBackgroundAttribute` - sets background color and fill,
 - `CellAlignmentAttribute` - sets text vertical and horizontal alignment

-Typical usage scenario for selected attributes:
+Typical usage scenario for attributes:
 ```kotlin
 productsRepository.loadProductsByDate(now()).tabulate("product_with_styles.xlsx") {
     name = "Products table"